jbenite2/Blog/content/posts/html.md

         <source src="video/example.mp4" type="video/mp4"> //Browser should pick this one
         <source src="video/example.webm" type="video/webm"> //If it doesn't recognize mp4 it'll pick this one
         <source src="video/example.ogv" type="video/ogg"> //If none of the other ones work it'll pick this one
+        Your web browser if outdated and does not support HTML video.
+Please consider <a href="http://browsehappy.com/">updating</a>.
       </video>
     </p>
   </body>